Structural parameters and possible association of the Ultra-Faint Dwarfs Pegasus III and Pisces II from deep Hubble Space Telescope photometry: Hubble Space Telescope Data

 \subsection{Reduction and Photometry}

 The images were processed and corrected for charge-transfer inefficiency (CTI) using the current ACS and WFC3 pipelines.
 In each filter, the four dithered images were combined using the DRIZZLE package \citep{Fructer2002} to create \texttt{drc} fits files.
+False-color images \citep{aplpy} of the two drizzled fields are shown in Figure \ref{fig:rgb}.
 Jackknife resampling was performed on the separate dither images to create four three-dither-combined images for deriving empirical errors.
-We used the \texttt{photutils} \citep{Bradley2020} routines \texttt{DAOStarFinder} and \texttt{aperture\_photometry} to detect sources and calculate the flux inside four- and six-pixel radii circular apertures.
+We used the \texttt{photutils} \citep{Bradley2020} routines \texttt{DAOStarFinder} and \texttt{aperture\_photometry} to detect sources and calculate the flux inside two sizes of circular apertures.
+After analyzing flux counts from different apertures, we found that a four-pixel radius was both large enough to capture the concentrated stellar light and small enough avoid the inclusion of light from neighboring sources.
+By extending the aperture radius by two pixels to create a six-pixel radius, we could determine whether a source was more extended and thus not a star.

 We used the four- and six-pixel instrumental magnitudes ($m_{\mathrm{inst}}$) to create a flag differentiating stars from galaxies.
 First, we calculated the median magnitude difference between the four- and six-pixel radius values and then determined the uncertainty on the difference between the four- and six-pixel binned $m_{\mathrm{inst}}$ values as a function of the four-pixel $m_{\mathrm{inst}}$.
 After accounting for an error floor, we fit a linear relation to these uncertainties as a function of flux.
 We considered a source to be a star if its magnitude difference from the median was within two sigma of the fitted functional value.
 This criterion excluded galaxies, which showed larger magnitude differences as well as deviation from the fitted relation between the four- and six-pixel $m_{\mathrm{inst}}$.
 After applying the flags, we accounted for the encircled energy corrections on the four-pixel radius flux values, converted the flux to STMAG, and matched sources between the F606W and F814W images.
 If a source was flagged as a star in either filter, it was used in the analysis for this paper.